DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 ## Using this policy

-You do not need to build the source code in order to use the policy in Apigee Edge.
+You do not need to build the source code in order to use the policy in Apigee.
 All you need is the built JAR, and the appropriate configuration for the policy.
 If you want to build it, feel free.
 The instructions are at the bottom of this readme.
 Even without instructions, you should be able to figure it out if you know and use